It’s 5:45 a.m. and you’ve just been informed by email that the merger is a go.

 Adding to the stress is the fact that most mergers fail.
 The reason?
 It’s not poor financial decisions or a faulty audit.
-Studies show that broken business processes are the culprit.
-And it’s no wonder – no two organizations use their data the same way, so aligning processes and data requires detailed planning.
+Studies show that broken business processes - and data - are the culprit.

 You are expected to deliver uninterrupted “business as usual” operational effectiveness using another organization’s data.
 It’s no wonder that data management is the crux of a successful merger!